 2. Liability for payment of fees

-It is the Student’s responsibility to ensure that any and all Fees payable by the Student to the University are paid at the appropriate time.
+It is the Student’s responsibility to ensure that any and all fees payable by the Student to the University are paid at the appropriate time and for the correct unit.

-Students must ensure that, at least seven days before the Scheduled Commencement Date of their Unit, they pay the Tuition Fee for the Unit in full.
+Students must ensure that, at least 7 days before the scheduled commencement date of their unit, they pay the tuition fee for the unit in full.
 There may be a need to set earlier payment deadlines, for example around UK national holidays.
 Students will be informed of any deadline changes via announcements in Engage.

 Payment is made by Flywire, using the link provided by the University.
 Where Flywire is not a suitable option, payment can be made by credit/debit card.